 The role of key accounts managers is to strategically partner with their businesses to provide them with sales and customer support to secure potentially higher profitable clients.
 Businesses often need key account managers to make their business stable after a pandemic.

 2. Web Developers

-Hence, people came to know the real value of web developers and since then, the demand for developers is always increasing.
+Hence, people came to know the real value of web developers and since then, the demand for developers has always increased.

-Likewise, the demand for web developers is also on a hike in Canada at this time.
+Likewise, the demand for web developers is also on the rise in Canada at this time.

 Average Hourly Pay: $38